-2. The potential effects on human and animal food sources;
+The potential effects on human and animal food sources

-Glyphosate has been found to show variable degrees of metabolisation within plants, being broken down in some, but remaining present in others.
+- 51. Glyphosate has been found to show variable degrees of metabolisation within plants, being broken down in some, but remaining present in others.
 In the absence of plant species specific information on breakdown of glyphosate or the environmental fate of additional chemicals mixed with the herbicide it would appear that there is a residual risk of ingestion of the chemical through the consumption of plants not otherwise killed by the herbicide.
 Glyphosate itself has a low potential to bioaccumulate although may be present at elevated levels due to chronic exposure.
 Glyphosate is poorly absorbed by the human gut and mostly excreted leaving only trace amount in the body.
 Glyphosate is considered to have low chronic and acute toxicity to humans although this topic remains an area of active research and controversy.
-Provided application rates and any stand down periods stipulated by the New Zealand Environmental Protection Agency (NZ EPA) are followed, there should be an acceptably low risk to human or animal health through secondary ingestion.
+Provided application rates and any stand down periods stipulated by the New Zealand Environmental Protection Agency (NZ-EPA) are followed, there should be an acceptably low risk to human or animal health through secondary ingestion. - 52.
 A frequently voiced concern over Glyphosate levels in foodstuffs is the incorporation of genes for Glyphosate tolerance in cultivated plants.
 This has allowed regular spraying of such food crops with glyphosate throughout the growth phase from emergence through to harvest, essentially maximising levels of glyphosate within an otherwise unaffected crop.
 This issue is not present in New Zealand as we do not approve the use of such genetically modified organisms (GMO) that can lead to this issue.
-It does however, highlight that frequent regular spaying of plants likely to be consumed (i.e. watercress) should be actively avoided.

-Triclopyr is similarly metabolised or excreted rapidly by humans and extensive testing by the US-EPA identified little to no concerns around human health from dietary exposure provided NZ EPA application rates and stand down periods are observed.
+53. Triclopyr is similarly metabolised or excreted rapidly by humans and extensive testing by the US-EPA identified little to no concerns around human health from dietary exposure provided NZ-EPA application rates and stand down periods are observed.

-3. The potential effects on drinking water
+The potential effects on drinking water

-Glyphosate binds rapidly to particles upon entering water and so is not considered likely to travel far in water.
+- 54. Glyphosate binds rapidly to particles upon entering water and so is not considered likely to travel far in water.
 Therefore, the risks of the chemical getting into groundwater drinking water supplies are slim.
-In a national survey of pesticides in 135 groundwater wells glyphosate was only detected in 1.
-Drinking water sourced from surface water is at greater risk of contamination and applications should avoid proximity to community water supply intakes.
+In a national survey of pesticides in 135 groundwater wells glyphosate was only detected in 1 (Close & Humphries, 2019).
+Drinking water sourced from surface water is at greater risk of contamination and applications should avoid proximity to community water supply intakes. - 55.
 Triclopyr may travel much further in water and is consequently not recommended for use over water or shallow groundwater.
-This raises the question of the appropriateness of the use of triclopyr on river bed and berm where groundwater may be <1m below the surface of highly permeable gravels and thin soils.
-Although considered to have generally low toxicity to humans triclopyr may be long lasting in the environment and should not be used in proximity to community water supply intakes without careful and considerable caution.
+This raises the question of the appropriateness of the use of triclopyr on riverbeds and berms where groundwater may be <1m below the surface of highly permeable gravels and thin soils.
+Although considered to have generally low toxicity to humans triclopyr may be long lasting in the environment and should not be used in proximity to community water supply intakes without considerable caution.

-4. Advise on testing for agrichemicals in surface and groundwater samples.
-Focusing on glyphosate and triclopyr.
+Advice on testing for agrichemicals in surface and groundwater samples.
+Focusing on glyphosate and triclopyr

-Current spray operations undertaken by Rivers require monitoring of water quality for glyphosate and triclopyr.
+56. Current spray operations undertaken by Rivers require monitoring of water quality for glyphosate and triclopyr.
 For glyphosate, water downstream of the spraying operation shall not exceed 0.1 g/m3 and for triclopyr not more than 0.01g/m3.
 It is assumed that these thresholds have been previously deemed appropriate (after reasonable mixing), but it is helpful to put them into context of guideline concentrations that are available.